OpenEvalProject/evals/manuscripts/elife-62386/v2/manuscript.md

 Larvae were anesthetized in E3 + Tricaine and then immobilized within the device with 1.2% low-melt agarose.
 This agarose was carefully removed around the tail, keeping a plug of agarose around the larva in the anterior chamber for immobilization and to prevent convective fluid mixing.
 Tubing for peristaltic flow was positioned using custom-built equipment (Figure 2—figure supplement 1G v-vii).
 To maintain a stable concentration gradient, peristaltic flow was maintained in each chamber at a rate of approximately 0.3 ml/min.

 To measure the concentration gradient that can be maintained in this device, solutions of E3 + Tricaine and E3 + Tricaine + 135 mM sodium chloride were prepared and supplemented with 10 µM of CoroNa Green (Invitrogen Cat#C36675).
 A wildtype larva was mounted in the device as described above and confocal image stacks were collected over time as the two CoroNa Green containing media were flowed into either chamber of the device.
 From the moment at which CoroNa Green was first detectable in the field of view, it took about 12 min for the concentrations in both chambers to stabilize.
 The fluorescent intensity was converted into a sodium concentration by first background subtracting and flat-field correcting each Z-projection (Model and Blank, 2006), and then comparing pixel intensities to a fluorescence standard curve generated by imaging drops of E3 + Tricaine + 10 µM CoroNa Green + sodium chloride (at different concentrations) and subjecting those images to the same intensity correction procedure.
-The standard curve was fit to a binding curve of the form I= Imax[Na]Kd+[Na] using nonlinear regression (fitnlm in MATLAB).
+The standard curve was fit to a binding curve of the form $I=\frac{I_{max}[Na]}{K_{d}+[Na]}$ using nonlinear regression (fitnlm in MATLAB).
 The fit value of Imax was 1.1529 (arbitrary units) and Kd was 138 mM.

-## Electrical stimulation
+### Electrical stimulation

 Microelectrodes were pulled from thin-walled borosilicate glass capillary tubes (1 mm O.D., 0.75 mm I.D., World Precision Instruments) with a Brown-Flaming type micropipette puller (Sutter P-87) and filled with 135 mM NaCl solution.
 The combined series resistance of both electrodes when immersed in the same solution was ~18.5 ± 1 MΩ (n = 3 independent electrode pairs, s.e.m.).
 Microelectrodes were connected into an electrical circuit using chlorided silver wires, with a variable DC power supply (PiezoDrive PD-200).
 Current was measured at 1 Hz sampling rate according to Ohm’s Law, by recording the voltage drop across a 100 kΩ resistor in series with the larva using a multimeter (Fluke 287).